 “Micron executives have stated that we’re interested in opportunities for industry consolidation, but we have nothing to add at this time,” said Dan Francisco, a spokesman for Micron.

-Samsung, the largest seller of chips for Apple, and the Cupertino, California-based iPhone maker have been suing (AAPL) each other globally since last year over patents related to mobile technology and design.
+Samsung, the largest seller of chips for Apple, and the Cupertino, California-based iPhone maker have been suing (AAPL:US) each other globally since last year over patents related to mobile technology and design.
 The competition may give other chipmakers a chance to increase supplies to Apple, as the U.S. company may not want to be too dependent on Samsung, BGC’s Anvarzadeh said.

 Apple already accounts for about 7.8 percent of Hynix’s revenue from selling NAND flash and DRAM chips, according to data compiled by Bloomberg.